Skip to content

 Launched in January 2020, the ‘Find Your Element’ campaign has engaged a diverse group of more than 65,000 college-age students in Research Triangle Park, Miami, New Hampshire, Boston, Houston, and Minneapolis-Saint Paul.

-ACRP’s Partners in Workforce Advancement are committed to growing and increasing diversity in the workforce.
+ACRP Partners in Workforce Advancement is committed to growing and increasing diversity in the workforce.

 We have launched an integrated campaign to raise awareness and attract a greater mix of college students to the field, called ‘Find Your Element.’

 Without clinical trials, critical advances in medicine, diagnostics, and prevention would not be possible, and without diverse participation in trials we cannot understand the biologic and social factors that impact health.